Tricked-dev/The-trickster/CONTRIBUTING.md

-# feel free to conmtribute
+# feel free to contribute